code-sparsh/LFX-Pre-Test-WasmEdge/README.md

 ![curl-to-server-with-prompt](assets/curl-to-server-with-prompt.png)

-The other way is to use this server with a agent framework like `Langchain` My source code for that in Python can be found [here](langchain-example/index.py)
+The other way is to use this server with an agent framework like `Langchain` since it is following the API spec of OpenAI.

+I have written the Python code for that which can be found [here](langchain-example/index.py)